joba-1/Tasmoticz/README.md

 ## How To Contribute

 * Open an issue if you think you discovered a bug, have a feature request or a question
-    * I'll close it if  think I can't help
+    * I'll close it if I think I can't help
     * You close it if the issue is solved for you
 * Open a pull request if you think you fixed a bug or implemented a new feature or need help with that
     * Fork my github repository